PyroLife ITN Training Event 4:

 Fee payment |

-For within the WUR department of ESG, an internal calculation will be done.
+For within the WUR department of ESG, an internal calculation was done.

-For other WUR participants, the course fee will be paid following an intercompany send to your chair group.For non-WUR participants, including most (non-WUR) PyroLife PhD candidates, an invoice will be sent to your working address
+For other WUR participants, the course fee was paid following an intercompany sent to your chair group.For non-WUR participants, including most (non-WUR) PyroLife PhD candidates, an invoice was sent to your working address

 |